llvm/llvm-project/openmp/docs/design/Runtimes.rst

 The address and port at which the server is running.
 This needs to be set for the server and the application, the default is ``0.0.0.0:50051``.
-A single OpenMP executable can offload onto multiple remote hosts by setting this to comma-seperated values of the addresses.
+A single OpenMP executable can offload onto multiple remote hosts by setting this to comma-separated values of the addresses.

 LIBOMPTARGET_RPC_ALLOCATOR_MAX
 """"""""""""""""""""""""""""""